Chicago reinstates gun and ammunition tax after court deems it unconstitutional

 "The cost of a bullet should reflect, even if just a little bit, the cost of the violence that ultimately is not possible without the bullet," Preckwinkle said.

-One Republican commissioner, Sean Morrison, told The Tribune that the measure is still unconstitutional, even with the revision.
+One Republican commissioner, Sean Morrison, told the Tribune the measure is still unconstitutional, even with the revision.